Manuel Boller, Dr med vet, MTR, MANZCVS, DACVECC

 Jamie Burkitt, DVM, DACVECC

 Jamie Burkitt graduated from the University of California, Davis, in 2000 and became a Diplomate of the American College of Veterinary Emergency and Critical Care in 2005.
 Since that time, she has worked in university and private practice across the United States.
 She is an Assistant Professor of Clinical Small Animal Emergency and Critical Care at UC Davis.
-Her professional interests are feline urethral obstruction, endocrine emergencies, and clinical study design.
+Her professional interests are prevention of recurrent feline urethral obstruction, endocrine emergencies, and cardiopulmonary resuscitation.
 She enjoys traveling and spending time with her family.

 Daniel Fletcher, PhD, DVM, DACVECC

 Dr. Fletcher has been on the faculty of the Cornell University College of Veterinary Medicine since 2006.
 After receiving a BS in Electrical Engineering from Drexel University and a PhD in Bioengineering from the University of California Berkeley/San Francisco, he obtained his DVM from the University of California at Davis.
 He then completed a rotating internship and emergency and critical care residency at the University of Pennsylvania.
-He has received multiple teaching awards, including the 2013 SUNY Chancellor’s Award for Teaching Excellence and is co-chair of the RECOVER Initiative, which published the first evidence-based veterinary CPR guidelines.
+He has received multiple teaching awards, including the 2020 Zoetis Distinguished Teaching Award and is co-chair of the RECOVER Initiative, which published the first evidence-based veterinary CPR guidelines.
 His research interests include disorders of fibrinolysis, epilepsy, and the use of immersive simulation in teaching.
 He has been building simulators for veterinary education since 2009 and opened the Tetlow and Roy Park Innovation Lab, an immersive simulation center at Cornell in the fall of 2015.

 Kenichiro Yagi, MS, RVT, VTS (ECC, SAIM)